Exclusive: Philippines may ask for U.S. spy planes over South China Sea

 "Does the Philippines have the capacity to become an aggressor?" he asked.
 "By any stretch of the imagination, the Philippines does not.
 So why should it upset a superpower if we're all reasonable?"

-(Reporting By Stuart Grudgings, Manny Mogato and Rosemarie Francisco; Editing by Jason Szep, Raju Gopalakrishnan and Cynthia Osterman)
+(Reporting By Stuart Grudgings, Manny Mogato and Rosemarie Francisco.
+Editing by Jason Szep and Raju Gopalakrishnan)